 Research Your Removals Company Well

 Your removals company needs to be well acquainted with London and the way it works.
 Parking charges, restrictions on parking, tolls and where everything is – they need to know it all.
 A removals company without experience of moving people in and out of London may end up causing you to pay extra charges, or delaying the move.
-If you want to split services, you could hire a local removals company to deliver items to your self storage unit in London, and then use a company local to Holland Park to move your items into your Holland Park home.
+Remember that here at SToring.com we have that expertise and specialist knowledge and we can collect your household possessions and transport then to a self storage unit if you are not moving into your new home straight away.
+Find out more about our storage with collection and delivery service.

 Move To Holland Park To Enjoy A Unique Village Feel, All Within 15 Minutes Of Central London